-To anyone who has visited the city, it will come as no surprise to find out that Bangkok has been used as a movie location on more than one occasion.
-With its blend of modern skyscrapers and beautifully preserved buildings it’s no wonder that Hollywood often look towards Thailand.
-Films made here range from large comedy blockbusters to small art house thrillers.
+To anyone who has visited Bangkok, it will come as no surprise to find out that the Thai capital has been used as a movie location on several occasions.
+With its blend of modern skyscrapers and beautifully preserved buildings, it makes sense that Hollywood often looks towards Thailand.
+Films made here range from large comedy blockbusters to small art-house thrillers.
 James Bond has visited on more than one occasion and there are times when Bangkok stands in for other famous cities in Asia.
-In 2012 over 636 foreign language movies were filmed in Thailand, and the industry is well established making it hassle free for directors to shoot scenes here.

 Deer Hunter (1978)